 Goodbyes are always the worst and suffice to say I was crying a lot as we left.
 With the cost of the holiday, there’s no way we’ll be back any time soon and we have no idea if or when we’ll next see our friends.
 I’d like to hope that we’ll go back in a few years, but the cost needs to come down and our friends most likely won’t still be working there.

 So for now, I’ll just keep looking at the pictures and focus on the memories from this year.
-Who knows, maybe I’ll go by myself next summer?!
+Who knows, maybe I’ll go to Ibiza by myself next summer?!